Pylle

-Pylle is a village and civil parish 4 mi south west of Shepton Mallet, and 7 mi from Wells, in the Mendip district of Somerset, England.
+Pylle is a village and civil parish 4 mi south west of Shepton Mallet, and 7 mi from Wells, in the county of Somerset, England.
 It has a population of 160.
 The parish includes the hamlet of Street on the Fosse.

 The village is very close to the site of the Glastonbury Festival.

 History

 At the time of the Domesday Book in 1086 the tenant was Serlo de Burci from whom the manor passed by 1303 to William FitzMartin.
+Pylle subsequently became a possession of the Berkeley family of Bruton Abbey in Somerset, a junior branch of Berkeley of Berkeley Castle in Gloucestershire.
+It was the paternal inheritance received by Sir Edward Berkeley (1580–1654), the third son of Sir Henry Berkeley (1541–1601) of Bruton.
+His grandson Edward Berkeley (c.1644-1707), of Pylle, served three times as a Member of Parliament for Wells in Somerset.

+William Berkeley (d.1737) of Pylle changed his surname to Portman on becoming heir to his distant cousin Sir William Portman, 6th Baronet (d.1690) of Orchard Portman in Somerset.
+His descendant was Edward Berkeley Portman, 1st Viscount Portman (1799–1888).

 Pylle fell within the tithing of Pylle, the hundred of Whitstone, the registration district of Mendip, previously within Shepton Mallet until 1936.

 Pylle railway station was a station on the Highbridge branch of the Somerset and Dorset Joint Railway.
 It opened in 1862 and closed in 1966.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Shepton Mallet Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.